r48n34/Patterns-generator/README.md

 - [x] Random density and base color
 - [x] Small card display UI
 - [x] Glow / Effects mode on nodes
-- [x] Import and export pattens for share and advance use
+- [x] Import and export patterns for share and advance use

 ## Import and Export Guide